U.N. Myanmar expert says junta using new Russian, Chinese arms against civilians | Law-Order

 Andrews also called for cutting the Myanmar military's access to oil and gas revenue and foreign exchange reserves, plus international bans on purchases of Myanmar timber, gemstones, and rare earths.
 Myanmar's rulers were vulnerable and could be stopped with international resolve, he said in the report.

 "If revenues necessary to maintain such a military are reduced, the junta's capacity to assault and terrorise the people of Myanmar will diminish," he said.
-(Additional reporting by Martin Pollard in Beijing; Writing by Stephanie Nebehay and Martin Petty; Editing by Kanupriya Kapoor)
+(Additional reporting by Martin Pollard in Beijing and Ivana Sekularac in Belgrade; Writing by Stephanie Nebehay and Martin Petty; Editing by Ed Davies and Stephen Coates)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)